Back to DIY Advice

 Draught-exclude the letterbox and cover the keyholes

-The letterbox and the keyholes are also draught sources u can prevent it by using a “brush” for the mailbox and installing keyhole covers.
+The letterbox and the keyholes are also draught sources you can prevent them by using a “brush” for the mailbox and installing keyhole covers.

 Making your fireplace more efficient